Jeanne d'Albret: French Wars of Religion

 At the end of the year, Antoine was fatally wounded at the siege of Rouen and died before Jeanne could obtain the necessary permission to cross over enemy lines, in order to be at his bedside where she had wished to nurse him.
 His mistress instead was summoned to his deathbed.
 Jeanne henceforth ruled Navarre as the sole queen regnant; her sex being no impediment to her sovereignty.
 Her son Henry subsequently became "first prince of the blood".
 Jeanne often brought him along on her many progresses through her domains to oversee administrative affairs.
 Jeanne refused an offer of matrimony issued by Philip II of Spain who had hoped to marry her to his son, on the condition that she return to the Catholic faith.

 Jeanne's position in the conflicts remained relatively neutral in the beginning, being mainly preoccupied with military defences, given Navarre's geographic location beside Catholic Spain.
 Papal envoys arrived to coax or coerce her into returning to Catholicism and abolishing heresy within her kingdom.
 Her response was to reply that "the authority of the Pope's legate is not recognised in Béarn".
-At one stage there was a plot led by Pope Pius IV to have her kidnapped and turned over to the Spanish Inquisition, where she would be imprisoned in Madrid, and the rulers of France and Spain invited to annex Navarre to their crowns.
-Jeanne was summoned to Rome to be examined for heresy under the triple penalty of excommunication, the confiscation of her property, and a declaration that her kingdom was available to any ruler who wished to invade it.
+At one stage there was a plot led by Philip II to have her kidnapped and turned over to the Spanish Inquisition, where she would be imprisoned in Madrid, and the rulers of France and Spain invited to annex Navarre to their crowns.
+Jeanne was summoned to Rome by Pius IV to be examined for heresy under the triple penalty of excommunication, the confiscation of her property, and a declaration that her kingdom was available to any ruler who wished to invade it.